 Dave was working for Oracle in software sales when his uncle Bob Miner (one of the co-founders of Oracle Corporation) was diagnosed with a rare form of lung cancer and passed away prematurely in 1994 at age 52.
 Before he died, he asked Dave to help him manage the operations at Oakville Ranch; Dave did just that – quit his sales job and came to Oakville Ranch.
-At the time Oakville Ranch owned the property that is now Miner Family Winery making their own wines here and operating it as a custom crush facility (Miner Family Wines was one of their clients).
+At the time Oakville Ranch owned the property that is now Miner Family Winery making their own wines here and operating it as a custom crush facility; Miner Family Wines was one of their clients.

 Interestingly enough, Miner Family owns only 1/2 acre of vineyards – the tiny vineyard of Cabernet Sauvignon planted in front of the winery.
-They source premium grapes from various growers mainly in the Napa Valley and Monterey but also from other parts of California.
+They source premium grapes from various growers mainly in Napa Valley and Monterey but also from other parts of California.
 They only work with growers who allow Miner Family full access to the management of the vineyards.

-Guests can also take a tour of the winery (reservations required) which includes a barrel sample of some of the components that go into The Oracle wine and a personalized seated tasting at the long wooden table in the hospitality portal of their cave.
+Guests can also take a tour of the winery (reservations required) which includes a barrel sample of some of the components that go into The Oracle bottling and a personalized seated tasting at the long wooden table in the hospitality portal of their cave.
 For more in-depth tastings choose either the Oracle Blending Seminar highlighting the process and the components used to create their flagship wine or The Sommelier Experience where an in-house sommelier guides you through the winery finishing with a tasting upstairs in their private salon.

-Miner Family Winery is also involved in two interesting projects – they are the official winery for the National Hockey League and often create limited production proprietary wines for individual NHL teams, milestones, All Star games (their first NHL wine was for the 2004 All Star Game) and or other hockey related events.
+Miner Family Winery is also involved in two interesting projects; they are the official winery for the National Hockey League and often create limited production proprietary wines for individual NHL teams, milestones, All Star games (their first NHL wine was for the 2004 All Star Game) and or other hockey related events.
 And since his college days, Dave has collected guitars.
 He plays acoustic jazz guitar and has been known to play at select Miner Family Winery events.
 He was introduced to Robert Benedetto of Benedetto (producing guitars since 1968) and eventually commissioned Benedetto in 2003 to produce a custom guitar stained with some of Miner’s own Cabernet Sauvignon.

 And each year Miner Family releases the Benedetto Signature Series Cabernet Sauvignon.
-This wine raises the bar as high as possible – it is a tiny barrel selection of their most premium lots each year.
-A wine so rare that even employees typically only get to try this once a year during a certain release event.
+This wine raises the bar as high as possible.
+It is a tiny barrel selection of their most premium lots each year, a wine so rare that even employees typically only get to try this once a year during a certain release event.
 And upstairs is the private for-members Benedetto Lounge – with both indoor and outdoor seating.

-Tragically, Emily died in 2011 at age 41 from Lung Cancer despite having never smoked.
+Tragically, Emily died in 2011 at age 41 from lung cancer despite having never smoked.
 The winery now produces Emily’s Cuvee with a portion of the sales of this wine benefiting The V Foundation for Cancer Research.
 With a philosophy that is truly community oriented, Miner has long been known for supporting a variety of charitable causes.

-Not able to plant vineyards on their steep hillsides (due to the county ordinance prohibiting new vineyards on slopes greater then 20%) they opted to install solar cells instead – some 1,750 panels.
+Not able to plant vineyards on their steep hillsides due to the county ordinance prohibiting new vineyards on slopes greater then 20%, they opted to install solar cells instead – some 1,750 panels.

 Select Wines

-The 2014 Gary’s Vineyard is from an appropriately named vineyard in the Santa Lucia Highlands (Monterey County) – founders, friends, growers and producers of their own wines, Gary Pisoni and Gary Franscioni planted this vineyard in 1995 overlooking the Salinas Valley.
+The 2014 Miner Family Gary’s Vineyard is from an appropriately named vineyard in the Santa Lucia Highlands (Monterey County) – founders, friends, growers and producers of their own wines, Gary Pisoni and Gary Franscioni planted this vineyard in 1995 overlooking the Salinas Valley.
 This wine showcases an elegant bouquet with depth including aromas of red cherry, spicy plum, a hint of clove, wintergreen and dried rose petal.
 Smooth on the palate, the wine is very balanced showing red fruit with supple tannins.

 —